ant-louis/awesome-dense-text-retrieval/summaries/guu2020realm.md

     - Their solution is to “refresh” the index by asynchronously re-embedding and re-indexing all documents every several hundred training steps.
     - They asynchronously refresh the MIPS index by running two jobs in parallel: a primary trainer job, which performs gradient updates on the parameters, and a secondary index builder job, which embeds and indexes the documents.
     - During training, the trainer sends the index builder a snapshot of its parameters.
 The trainer then continues to train while the index builder uses the updated parameters to construct a new index in the background.
 As soon as the index builder is done, it sends the new index back to the trainer, and the process repeats.
-    - While asynchronous refreshes can be used for both pretraining and fine-tuning, in our experiments we only use it for pre-training.
+    - While asynchronous refreshes can be used for both pretraining and fine-tuning, in their experiments they only use it for pre-training.
 For fine-tuning, they just build the MIPS index once (using the pre-trained weights) for simplicity.
   - **Injecting inductive biases into pre-training**
     - **Salient span masking**: During REALM pre-training, they want to focus on examples *x* that require world knowledge to predict the masked tokens.
 To that end, they mask salient spans (such as “United Kingdom” or “July 1969”) that were identified in advance using a BERT-based tagger trained on CoNLL-2003 data.
 They show that this significantl outperforms other masking strategies.
     - **Null document**: they add an empty null document to the top k retrieved documents, allowing to consider the cases when no retrieval is necessary.